The Four Stages of Drug Use and Addiction

 Here, the individual wants to try it out of curiosity or occasionally smokes a joint or does a line of coke.
 It can be any substance, hard liquor, or even prescription medication.
 At this level of consumption, a person is a recreational user.
 It is occasional, recreational, and does not interfere with daily life.
 A person can use drugs or alcohol without it being problematic.

 But the question that you can ask is: why does a person use a mind-altering substance?
 The answer may reveal an impending problem.
+Although there are different opinions on the subject, pot and alcohol are beginning substances.

 Second Stage: Regular Usage